 Wine making on the Olympic Peninsula of Washington has been here for decades, making our area one of the oldest winery regions in the state.
 Names now legendary in the state’s wine history, like Romeo Conca and Gene Neuharth, followed their passion and pioneering spirit to locate their wineries here.
-Today, there are seven of us with more in the planning stages.
-Wineries as unique as our Peninsula, and as awarded as any in the Northwest, are here for your exploration and enjoyment.
+Our wineries are as unique as our Peninsula, and as awarded as any in the Northwest, and they are here for your exploration and enjoyment.

 Washington State has a long history of wine making with the first wine grapes planted at Fort Vancouver by the Hudson’s Bay Company in 1825.
 By 1910, wine grapes were growing in many areas of the state, following the path of the early French, German and Italian immigrants as they settled in and carved out homesteads and farms.